pilotmoon/popclipweb/site/dev/js-environment.md

 Some notes:

-- When running in the test harness, the `popclip` global is not available.
 - Scripts can output strings with the global `print()` function (not `console.log()`).
+- When running in the test harness, the `popclip` object's properties will return blank data.
+Its methods can be called but some will not have any effect.
 - Scripts running in the test harness always have the network access entitlement.
 - The test harness is a somewhat experimental feature at present.
 Please reach